holy-tao/AhkWin32Projection/README.md

 You can still pass a string pointer, buffer, or buffer-like object to string arguments; you might prefer this method for performance reasons.
 Strings passed as AHK variables are not encoded; they will always use UTF-16.
 As such, to use ANSI methods, you must encode the string yourself and pass a pointer to a buffer.

 #### As Return Values
 Methods which _return_ strings return their pointers, you can obtain the value with [`StrGet`](https://www.autohotkey.com/docs/v2/lib/StrGet.htm).
-This is because callers may be interested in the pointer to the returned string rather than its contents.
-For example, when using the return value of one function as an argument to another, it is pointless to copy the string into a new variable and then obtain its pointer.
+This is because callers may be interested in the pointer to the returned string rather than its contents, and because copying long strings is slow.
+For example, when using the return value of one function as an argument to another, it is faster to pass a pointer to the string directly than it would be to create a copy of a string and obtain its pointer after.

 ### Notes
 - Wrapper function inputs apart from strings are not sanitized or type checked.
-- Reserved parameters are omitted from generated function signatures.
+- Reserved parameters, when marked in the metadata, are omitted from generated function signatures.
 As such, signatures may differ _slightly_ from the function signatures in Microsoft's documentation.
 - In cases where parameter names conflict with reserved words ("this", "in", etc), an underscore is appended to the parameter name.

 ## Limitations